 All about Panama

-Where North and South connect, the old and new world, cosmopolitan landscapes in harmony with untamed jungles.
+Where the northern and southern worlds connect, the old and new worlds, cosmopolitan landscapes in harmony with untamed jungles.

 The province of Panama It is located east of the famous Panama Canal, surrounded by the Guna Yala region (San Blas Islands), and the Gulf of Panama.